Arfaz123/dio_handler/README.md

 ## License

-This package is released under the MIT License.
+This package is released under the Apache License.
 See the [LICENSE](LICENSE) file for details.

 ---